United States 14 min

 • Worker’s compensation funds.

 Additionally, to comply with federal and state tax requirements, payroll tax must be registered in the state where the employee lives.
-To register, you would need to obtain an Employer Identification Number (EIN).
+To register, you need to obtain an Employer Identification Number (EIN).

 An EOR can handle social security contributions, income taxes, statutory benefits, and payment management so that you can ensure that your employees are paid appropriately and on time.